Modular operads and the quantum open-closed homotopy algebra: The operad and related algebraic structures The operad QC and related algebraic structures

 \begin{theorem}[\cite{MarklLoop}, \cite{MarklOperads} Chapter III$.5.7$] The algebras over the Feynman transform $\feyn{\oQC}$ are loop homotopy algebras. \end{theorem}

-To prove it, one first makes axioms of algebras over $\feyn{\oQC}$ explicit.
-Second, one uses standard suspension isomorphisms for multilinear maps to translate the axioms to loop homotopy Lie algebras.
+For the definition of loop homotopy algebras, we refer the reader to loc. cit.
+To prove the theorem, one first makes axioms of algebras over $\feyn{\oQC}$ explicit in terms of operations $V^{\ot n}\to\fld$.
+Second, one passes to operations $V^{\ot n-1}\to V$ and uses standard suspension isomorphisms for multilinear maps to translate the axioms.
 Here we redo the first step, since it will appear later in a more complicated context.

-To lighten the notation, we identify each $\oQC(C,G)^{\#}$ with $\oQC(C,G)$ by identifying $C^G$ with its dual.
-Applying Theorem \ref{LEMMAAlgOverFeynTrans} and the fact that each $\oQC(C,G)$ is $1$-dimensional, we see that an algebra over $\feyn{\oQC}$ is uniquely determined by a collection
+To lighten the notation, we identify each $\oQC([n],G)^{\#}$ with $\oQC([n],G)$ by identifying $[n]^G$ with its dual.
+Applying Lemma \ref{LEMMAHardToUse} and the fact that each $\oQC([n],G)$ is $1$-dimensional, we see that an algebra over $\feyn{\oQC}$ is uniquely determined by a collection

 of degree $0$ linear maps satisfying: